aakers24/THM/Paths/SOC1/SOC1.md

         * Information gathering and reporting.

-            * Communication of information to relavent non-technical parties.
+            * Communication of information to relevant non-technical parties.

             * Communication of information to the Cybersecurity community.